Question: "Are God and Jesus the same person?"

 There is an ancient heresy called modalism (and a more modern variation called Oneness theology), which teaches that God does not exist in three co-equal, co-eternal Persons, but only one.
 According to modalism, the Father, Son, and Holy Spirit are not three individual Persons but simply three modes of revelation: sometimes God reveals Himself as the Father, other times as the Son, and still other times as the Holy Spirit.
 If the question is asked, “are Jesus and God the Father the same person?” the modalist would answer “yes,” but biblical Trinitarians would answer “no.”

 The doctrine of the Trinity is the best explanation for all of the biblical evidence.
-There is only one God, but He exists eternally as three individual Persons and has revealed Himself as God the Father, God the Son, and God the Holy Spirit.
-This is different from the teaching of three individual gods because the three Persons of the Trinity are co-equal, co-eternal, interdependent, and always in complete agreement.
-There is one God who exists as three individual Persons.
+There is only one God, but He exists as three co-equal, co-eternal Persons: God the Father, God the Son, and God the Holy Spirit.
+This is different from the teaching of three individual gods because of the interdependency and unity of the three Persons of the Trinity.
+There is one God who exists as three individual Persons sharing the same essence or nature.
 Thus, the Father is God, the Son is God, and the Holy Spirit is God; however, the Father is not the same person as the Son, nor is the Son the same person as the Holy Spirit.
 This is sometimes complicated by the fact that God the Father is often simply called “God” in the New Testament.

 The first three verses of the Gospel of John give us an idea of how this works out: